-For the year ended December 31, 2020, Shengzhou Cenntro Machinery Co., Limited ("Shengzhou Machinery") recognized a gain of approximately \$7.0 million resulting from the sale of land use rights and properties relating to our Shengzhou facility.
+For the year ended December 31, 2020, we recognized a gain of approximately \$7.0 million resulting from the sale of land use rights and properties relating to our Shengzhou facility.
 Our initial acquisition cost of land use rights and properties was \$37.4 million and the net value of such land use rights and properties, after depreciation and amortization, was approximately \$28.8 million.
 As of December 31, 2021, we received all the consideration from the sale of land use rights and properties of approximately \$36.7 million.